ISISComputingGroup/ibex_developers_manual/Setting-up-googleTest-to-work-with-EPICS-build-process.md

 )
 ```

-Make sure that Jenkins has been configured to look for xUnit test reports and that you have the `xunit` jenkins plugin installed.
+Make sure that Jenkins has been configured to look for xUnit test reports and that you have the `xunit` Jenkins plugin installed.